j4ceee/KingdomUnlocked/README.md

 ### Custom interactions:

+- 🟢 Press the "Map" button to *fly*
 - 🟢 "*Harvest All*" for trees: shakes all trees on the island at the same time
 - 🟢 "*Quick Mine*": skips the searching part of the mining mini-game, just mine away indefinitely!
 - 🟢 "*Quick Fishing*": the location of the fish is marked with game objects.
 Also, you can't fail this mini-game, just press A as soon as bobber is inside the marked area